Give2Peer/g2p-client-android/README.md

 ----

-Photograph and geotag lost items in public spaces (eg: a glove, a shoe, a 500€ bill), recyclable detritus (eg: planks of wood, broken mirrors), and just plain gifts (eg: baby apparatus, attic surplus).
+Photograph and geotag lost items in public spaces (eg: a glove, a shoe, a 500€ bill), recyclable detritus (eg: planks of wood, broken mirrors), and just plain gifts (eg: child apparatus, attic surplus).

 The user interface should be oriented towards speed.
 Adding a new item should not take more than a